You are here

 Conflict of interest

-The Principal Investigator is responsible for ensuring that every key investigator of the proposed research has either (a) certified that he or she does not have a significant financial interest or (b) has disclosed such interest(s) on an .
+The Principal Investigator is responsible for ensuring that each investigator engaged in the proposed research has either (a) certified that he or she does not have a significant financial interest or (b) has disclosed such interest(s) as part of the PI Sign activity.

 - Use of radioisotopes in or on humans